 - Xfinity Mobile: Xfinity Mobile combines Verizon’s LTE network (which covers 98% of the U.S. population) with millions of WiFi hotspots across the country.
 The result, Xfinity advertises, is less mobile data usage and less money out of your pocket.
 Plans start at $15 per month for 1 GB of data.
 Unlimited data plans start at $45 per month, per line.

 - FreedomPop: Believe it or not, free wireless coverage does exist.
 If you’re an extremely light cell phone user, FreedomPop’s free plan can provide you with 200 minutes of talk, 500 texts, and 500 MB (not GB) of data per month.
 Unlimited talk and text with 1 GB of data are also available for $19.99 per month.

 - Republic Wireless: Republic Wireless offers unlimited talk and text for $15 per month.
 You pay an additional $5 per GB of data.
 The carrier also provides a yearly option where you can prepay for service and save.
 For example, the 2 GB of data plan can be prepaid at $250 per year — $20.83 per month versus $25 per month if you pay as you go.

-- Sprint: Sprint is considered one of the “Big Four” wireless carriers, along with Verizon, AT&T, and T-Mobile.
-But its unlimited plans stand out among the competition.
-Sprint’s Unlimited Basic plan is $60 per month and includes Hulu (another savings opportunity).
+- Sprint/T-Mobile: Sprint recently merged with T-Mobile and is considered one of the “Big” wireless carriers, along with Verizon and AT&T. But its unlimited plans stand out among the competition.
+Sprint/T-Mobile's Unlimited Magenta Plan is $35 per month per line and includes Netflix or Quibi (another savings opportunity).